 (b) Provided by the Hays Central Appraisal District for information purposes only.
-This estimate reflects the addition of the taxable value of new construction within the District from January 1, 2018, to January 1, 2019, and is based upon the same unit value used in the assessed value.
+This estimate reflects the addition of the taxable value of new construction within the District from January 1, 2019, to June 1, 2019.
 No taxes will be levied on this estimate.
-See "TAXING PROCEDURES."
+See "TAXING PROCEDURES" and "TAX DATA."